Kid Acne

-Kid Acne (real name Ed Bradbury, born 1978) is an artist, illustrator and hip-hop musician.
+Kid Acne (real name Ed Bradbury, born 1978) is a multidisciplinary artist and emcee.
 He was born in Lilongwe, Malawi.

-He grew up in Lutterworth, Leicestershire, and currently lives and works in Sheffield, South Yorkshire, England.
+He grew up in Lutterworth, Leicestershire, and moved to Sheffield, South Yorkshire, England to study Fine Art when he was 17.
 He spent his formative years painting graffiti, creating fanzines and making limited run records on his own Invisible Spies imprint.
-His signature style has adorned products for leading brands such as Prada, Kenzo, Elle, Kid Robot, Brompton and Warp Records.
+Since then he has released 7 studio albums as Kid Acne, most notibly Hauntology Codes, produced by Spectacular Diagnostics and released on Lex Records in 2023.